bbc/rmp-translate/README.md

 =============
 A small composer library to load .po (GetText) translation files and provide a simple API for translations in /programmes and Amen.

-This is esentially a wrapper that simplifies the use of Symfony\Translation.
+This is essentially a wrapper that simplifies the use of Symfony\Translation.

 ## Why?

-/programmes is currently being translated into a wide variety of languages for BBC World Serivce.
+/programmes is currently being translated into a wide variety of languages for BBC World Service.
 This requires a translation file format that non-technical users can safely handle.
 GetText is about the only widely supported format with fully featured editors (including a [web based one](https://localise.biz/free/poeditor/demo)).

 GetText is based around feeding strings in a source language to a translation layer, and having those translated into a target language.
 BBC localisation generally uses placeholder strings which are replaced with a localised string at run time.

-RMP\Translate simplifes the usage of this translation format with Symfony translate, provides a script to convert existing msgformat (BBC_Localisation) files to .po files, and works around some of the bugs that crop up using Symfony translate.
+RMP\Translate simplifies the usage of this translation format with Symfony translate, provides a script to convert existing msgformat (BBC_Localisation) files to .po files, and works around some of the bugs that crop up using Symfony translate.

 ## Basic Usage